How I Took It – In Retrospect

-In this post I’ve asked one of our forum members, Candleman (Jared Luke) to talk us through how he took the two shots below.
+In this post I’ve asked one of our Candleman (Jared Luke) to talk us through how he took the two shots below.
 I love to hear what goes on behind images and thought sharing the story and technique of these shots might prove to be educational for us all.
 Thanks to Jared Luke for being prepared to share his work in this way.

 Lighting